Becoming a host family couldn’t be easier! (updated 20.02.21)

 - Take pictures of the family, room and some areas of the homes

-- Verify copies of all ID (these are kept confidential to us only)
+- Verify copies of all ID (these are kept confidential to us only GDPR)

-- Check the risk assessment online has been gilled in and check in the home (please read our fire safety advice and complete the Fire Risk Assessment form) upon application (online) or before our visit
+- Check the risk assessment (please read our fire safety advice and complete the Fire Risk Assessment form) upon application (online)

-- COVID19 questionaire (please fill in this upon application)
+- COVID19 questionnaire (please fill in this upon application)

-A member of the team will contact you shortly after receiving your application online by email or phone to arrange a convenient time to visit youa and your family at your home.
+A member of the team will contact you shortly after receiving your application online by email or phone to arrange a convenient time to visit or video call you and your family at your home.

-IMPORTANT: It is in imperetive that you read and fully understand all of our host family guidelines, host family agreement and our COVID19 Agreement before becoming a host family.
+IMPORTANT: It is in imperative that you read and fully understand all of our host family guidelines, host family agreement and our COVID19 Agreement before becoming a host family for us.
 These will guide you on what is expected from you (the host family) and what our students would expect too during their stay.

 Step 5: Finally the final step of the process, we will begin offering you placements when they become suitable to your family.
-During the COVID19 situation we are asking families if they prefer the student to self isolate or if they are happy for the student to self isolate in their room in the host, this is your decision.
+During COVID19 we will follow the self isolation guidelines for the countries necessary.

-We are now partnering with an Insurance Company whom has a bespoke Guardianship Insurance for all future host families whom are taking our students for more than 27+ days, whereas we advise you to take this cover; if your current insurer is willing to add this as an additional option to your current insurance, we are happy for this too, but must receive a copy.
+We are now partnering with an Insurance Company whom has a bespoke Guardianship Insurance for all future host families whom are taking our students, whereas we advise you to take this cover; if your current insurer is willing to add this as an additional option, we are happy for this too, but must receive a copy.